benshimonz/V1/README.md

 Here are some definition examples:

-**LR1:** _sibling_ - a symmetrical relationship.
+**LR1:** _sibling_ - a bidirectional relationship.
 Two people are siblings if they share a parent

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/LR01.png)

-**LR2:** _cousin_ - a symmetrical relationship.
+**LR2:** _cousin_ - a bidirectional relationship.
 Two people are cousins if their parents are siblings

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/LR02.png)

-**LR3:** _prison-mate_ - a symmetrical relationship.
+**LR3:** _prison-mate_ - a bidirectional relationship.
 Two people are prison-mates if they were imprisoned in the same prison at intersecting timeframes

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/LR03.png)

-**LR4:** _1st degree_ - a symmetrical relationship.
+**LR4:** _1st degree_ - a bidirectional relationship.
 Two people have a 1st degree relationship if one is an offspring of the other, if they are siblings, or if they are spouses

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/LR04.png)

-**LR5:** _2nd degree_ - a symmetrical relationship.
+**LR5:** _2nd degree_ - a bidirectional relationship.
 Two people have a 2nd degree relationship if there is a person who have 1st degree relationship with both of them

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/LR05.png)

-**LR6:** _family friend_ - an asymmetrical relationship.
+**LR6:** _family friend_ - a directional relationship.
 A person is family friend of person A if (s)he is A's friend, if (s)he is a friend of A's 1st degree, or if (s)he is a friend of A's 2nd degree

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/LR06.png)

-**LR7:** _tmo_ - An asymmetrical relationship.
+**LR7:** _tmo_ - a directional relationship.
 Person A is a tradition maintainer offspring of person C if A is an offspring of C, and they are both members of the same guild.

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/LR07.png)